piyushahuja/sanger-fce-provisioning/README.md

 # Guide for one-time setup

-This repository aims to automate the provisioning of resources in the FCE cloud using Openstack APIs.
-Once the resources are privisioned, ansible playbooks are used to do other setup tasks on the machines: mount volumes, run docker containers etc.
+Code to automate the provisioning of resources in the FCE cloud using Openstack APIs.
+Once the resources are provisioned, ansible playbooks are used to do other setup tasks on the machines: mount volumes, run docker container etc.

 ### Set up a keypair on OpenStack